 Sapphire

-This gemstone is generally a strong attractive blue hue, however turquoise and purple ones can be found.
+This gemstone is generally a strong attractive blue hue.
+However, turquoise and purple stones can also be found.

 Topaz

-The topaz mineral is clear is its pure form, however they are often found in different colors due to the inclusion of other elements.
+The topaz mineral is clear is its pure form.
+However, they are often found with different colors due to the inclusion of other elements.

 Garnet

-This gemstone is usually known to be red, however purple varieties have been discovered.
+This gemstone is usually known to be red, but purple varieties have also been discovered.
 Their color varies due to mineral and chemical mixtures.

 Tanzanite